-Merely knowing that video footage exists is not enough — you must get the footage for it to help with your claim.
-Unfortunately, getting accident videos is not always a straightforward affair.
+Merely knowing that trimmed video footage exists is not enough — you must get the footage for it to help with your claim.
+Unfortunately, getting accident videos, especially the trimmed ones, is not always a straightforward affair.
 In most cases, owners of such videos have no obligation to hand them over to you.

 For one, some government bodies have bureaucratic procedures that you must follow to the letter to get recorded files.
 Some private organizations might be reluctant to spend their resources (time and labor) to handle your requests.

 Here Again, An Experienced Lawyer Can Help You Get The Desired Footage.
 Your Lawyer

 - Will know proper channels to use for their requests